khoa16122004/On-the-Emergence-of-Adversarial-Robustness-in-Medical-VLMs/README.md

 - CUDA 11.0+ (if using GPU)
 - Jupyter Notebook (for running .ipynb files)
 - See `requirements.txt` in each folder for detailed dependencies

 ---

-## 📝 Notes

-- Notebooks provide integrated, self-contained training scripts
-- Automatically handle library imports and dependencies
-- Results are saved for use in subsequent attack experiments
-- GPU acceleration is required for faster training

----